IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ## Evaluation of existing technologies

-Technologies exist that solve problems in similar problem spaces, however none fulfill the above criteria.
+Technologies exist that are designed to solve some of the problems described in this document.

-PrivacyPass {{I-D.ietf-privacypass-protocol}} is not directly applicable for this use case, but it has been shown to be a useful building block for solving numerous problems.
-Its design simply allows substituting a CAPTCHA challenge with a token.
-The token can't carry additional information about the client's reputation, the token is not guaranteed to expire, and the tokens are not bound to an identity.
-Furthermore, PrivacyPass does not itself specify a reputation system, therefore it cannot be used to derive an unlinkable reputation signal.
+Privacy Pass {{?I-D.ietf-privacypass-protocol}} is a useful building block for solving numerous problems.
+Its design involves an interaction between a client and server where, at the end, the client is issued a set of anonymous tokens.
+These tokens may be redeemed at a later time, and this redemption should not be linkable with the initial issuance interaction.
+One existing use case is substituting a CAPTCHA challenge with a token, where successfully solving a CAPTCHA challenge results in a client being issued a set of anonymous tokens, and these tokens may be used in the future to bypass solving another CAPTCHA challenge.
+Therefore, Privacy Pass may be acceptable as an IS_HUMAN signal by some service providers.
+The current token design can't carry additional metadata like a user's reputation or an expiration date, and the tokens are not bound to an identity.
+The unlinkability property of the tokens is dependent on the implementation of key consistency {{?I-D.wood-key-consistency}}.

-Trust Tokens {{TRUSTTOKEN}} are an extension of PrivacyPass where the tokens are allowed to carry private metadata.
-This additional metadata would allow for encoding information about a client's reputation, but Trust Tokens are not bound to an identity and they do not necessarily expire.
+Trust Token {{TRUSTTOKEN}} is an extension of Privacy Pass where the issuance and redemption functionality are provided in the browser setting.
+The tokens are allowed to carry public and private metadata as extensions.

 ## Potential new technologies